martinberlin/cale-idf/README.md

     idf_component_register(
       # Main CALE
-      #SRCS "cale.cpp"
+      #SRCS "cale.cpp" -> CALE Firmware for IDF
        SRCS "demo-fonts.cpp"
       #SRCS "demo-epaper.cpp"
       INCLUDE_DIRS ".")

 This configuration will just compile the Fonts demo to test your epaper display.
+Use cale.cpp if you are looking forward to compile our [CALE Firmware](https://github.com/martinberlin/eink-calendar).
+This is the ESP-IDF version of that Eink-calendar esp32-arduino Firmware.
+In CALE.es there is a web-service that can help you making dynamic Screens for your epapers.

 ## Fonts support and German characters